tagnja/blog/source/draft/java-basic-concurrency-deep-understanding.md

 Memory consistency errors occur when different threads have inconsistent views of what should be the same data.
 When other thread update value of a variable, your current thread still read old value of the variable.

 The key to avoiding memory consistency errors is understanding the **happens-before** relationship.
-This relationship is simply a guarantee that memory writes by one specific statement are visible to another specific statement.
+This relationship is simply a guarantee that memory writes by one specific statement is visible to another specific statement.

 There are several actions that create happens-before relationships: